Anonghost720/zipline/README.md

 echo "CORE_SECRET=$(openssl rand -base64 42 | tr -dc A-Za-z0-9 | cut -c -32 | tr -d '\n')" >> .env
 ```

-Without the `CORE_SECRET` environment variable, Zipline will not start.
+Without the `CORE_SECRET` environment variable, ShareHost will not start.

 ### Changing where uploads are stored

-By default, Zipline will default to the `./uploads` folder, which is also reflected in the `docker-compose.yml` above.
+By default, ShareHost will default to the `./uploads` folder, which is also reflected in the `docker-compose.yml` above.
 If you want to change this, you can set the `DATASOURCE_LOCAL_DIRECTORY` environment variable to a different path.

 ```bash
 DATASOURCE_LOCAL_DIRECTORY=/path/to/your/local/files